nadyab93/recipe-app/README.md

 # Features

 - Search Recipes: Users can search for recipes by entering an ingredient in the search bar.
-- Recipe Display: Displays a list of recipes with images, titles, calorie, diet label, and health label information.
+- Recipe Display: Displays a list of recipes with images, titles, calories, diet label, and health label information.
 - Dark Mode: Toggle between light and dark themes for better user experience.

 # Usage